Ancient Acropolis of Lindos with white stone ruins overlooking the Aegean Sea in Rhodes, Greece

 Why Visit Rhodes?

-Rhodes enchants as Greece's medieval island where Knights Hospitaller fortifications enclose cobblestone lanes, Lindos Acropolis crowns whitewashed villages above turquoise bays, and 300 days of annual sunshine warm Aegean beaches from May to October.
-This Dodecanese island (pop. ~120,000) balances crusader history with package-resort energy—Rhodes Old Town (UNESCO) preserves the world's finest medieval walled city, while resort strips offer all-inclusive hotels and buzzing nightlife.
+Rhodes enchants as Greece's spectacular medieval island where UNESCO-listed Knights Hospitaller fortifications enclose atmospheric cobblestone lanes in the world's finest preserved medieval walled city, dramatic Lindos Acropolis crowns impossibly photogenic whitewashed village cascading above turquoise St. Paul's Bay, and reliable 300 days of annual sunshine warm golden Aegean beaches from May through October making Rhodes perennially popular with sun-seeking Europeans.
+This large Dodecanese island (pop.

 What to Do